 One of the most important functions that the liver performs (and the one we are going to focus on today) is cleansing the blood.
-Through first metabolizing and then expelling drugs, alcohol, and environmental toxins, the liver detoxifies the blood all day every day (and you don’t even know it!).
+Through first metabolizing and then expelling drugs, alcohol, and environmental toxins, the liver detoxifies the blood all day every day (and you don’t even know it!).1

 Because of all of the functions this amazing organ performs, it makes sense that we want to support it as much as possible and help with the detoxification process after our liver has been under high amounts of stress.

-These are just a few of the many ways to gently detox and support your liver year round:
+These are just a few of the many ways to gently detox and support your liver year-round:

 This is my favorite way to detox!
 I try to indulge in a detox bath at least once or twice per month, although it is safe to do this three times per week.
 Your skin acts like a sponge, soaking up everything it comes in contact with.

 Here is a bath mixture that is super easy and economical, and contains only three ingredients:

 - 1/2 cup epsom salt (for magnesium and to flush toxins and heavy metals from cells)

 - 1 cup baking soda (cleanses, alkalinizes, and is a natural anti-fungal)

 - 1/2 cup apple cider vinegar (to soothe and soften the skin)

 Add the ingredients to a warm bath and soak for 10-20 minutes.